Over 7,000 attorneys receive PROFITABLE LAW FIRM MANAGEMENT - BRIEFING, our free bi-monthly newsletter.

 - April 18, 2017: Clear Law Institute, Webinar, “Origination Credit and Partner Compensation: Giving Credit Where Credit is Due”

-- April 19, 2017: New York State Bar Association, Managing Partners’ Conference, Joel will serve as the Panel Moderator, Live presentation and Tele-seminar, “How Mid-Sized Firms and Specialty Boutiques Can Survive, even Thrive” and “Law Firm Leadership Succession”
+- April 19, 2017: New York State Bar Association, Managing Partners’ Conference, Joel served as the Panel Moderator, Live presentation and Tele-seminar, “How Mid-Sized Firms and Specialty Boutiques Can Survive, even Thrive” and “Law Firm Leadership Succession”

-- April 27, 2017: Center for Competitive Management, Joel will serve as the Panel Moderator, Webinar, “Law Firm Collections: 101: Get Paid Faster; Avoid Legal Action (when possible) and Comply with Ethics Rules”
+- April 27, 2017: Center for Competitive Management, Joel served as the Panel Moderator, Webinar, “Law Firm Collections: 101: Get Paid Faster; Avoid Legal Action (when possible) and Comply with Ethics Rules”

 - June 9, 2017: Center 4 Competitive Management, Joel will serve as the Panel Moderator, Webinar, "Associate Compensation"